 Skin is our largest organ.
 On average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff.
 Making up a whopping 22 square feet!

 Moreover, skin additionally is a huge sensor packed with nerves for keeping the brain in touch with the outside world.
 However, despite being ridiculously versatile (as far as organs go).
 It is not necessarily equipped to deal with modern chemicals found in some polluted air.

 If you live in an area known for smog and air pollution, you are noticing that your complexion sometimes has a similar hue to the sky.
-It may be time to start investing in an anti-pollution face cream or two.
+It may be time to start investing in anti-pollution face cream or two.
 We are going to breakdown the point of these clever creams.
-Here are why they are probably worth your hard earned pennies.
+Here are why they are probably worth your hard-earned pennies.

 Air pollutants rob skin cells of oxygen, which can make the skin look dull and sagging.
 As you get older the body’s ability to fight free radicals diminishes.
 Unfortunately, pollutants increase the number of free radicals in the air.
 This, in combination with UV radiation, decreases the production of skin collagen, causing the skin to lose elasticity.

 For those of you ready to get into it here goes.
 Pollution is in fact a mix of many.
-These components makes it difficult to say exactly which one of the different elements are responsible for the skin changes we see.
+These components make it difficult to say exactly which one of the different elements are responsible for the skin changes we see.

 Now curiously, the real threat often doesn’t come from these particles themselves since they are usually too big to enter the skin.
 It actually comes from the chemicals that find a way to attach to them.
 Let’s take urban dust as an example, it contains a cocktail of 224 toxic chemicals – from polyaromatic hydrocarbons to pesticides and heavy metals.